MoritzKn/match-like/README.md

 match-like provides an util function to serve as an alternative to the `switch` statement and is inspired by [Rusts](https://www.rust-lang.org) [`match` expression](https://doc.rust-lang.org/book/match.html)

-Using `match` will make some of your code more readable and allow you to use the immutable `const` more often.
+Using `match` will make some of your code more readable and allow you to use the immutable `const` more frequently.

 [![Build Status](https://travis-ci.org/MoritzKn/match-like.svg?branch=master)](https://travis-ci.org/MoritzKn/match-like)